JaneyliR/Litter-Legends/README.md

 # Litter-Legends
-The pure realm awaits its heros
+The pure realm awaits its heroes